SOLVED: Internet Explorer 11 Not Responding

 Click on Reset.

-Restart your computer, and once it boots up, launch IE 11 and see whether or not the problem has been resolved.
+Restart your computer, and once it boots up, launch IE 11 to see whether the problem has been resolved or not.

-If none of the solutions listed and described above have managed to resolve this issue for you, fret not as there is still one more solution that you can try – turning Internet Explorer 11 off and then turning it on.
-Seeing that IE 11 is a built-in Windows program, it, in most cases, cannot be uninstalled and then reinstalled.
-That being the case, the simplest alternative is to disable and then re-enable it.
+If none of the solutions listed and described above have managed to resolve this issue for you, do not fret, as there is still one more solution that you can try – turning Internet Explorer 11 off and then turning it on.
+Since IE 11 is a built-in Windows program, it cannot be uninstalled and reinstalled in most cases.
+Given that, the simplest alternative is to disable and then re-enable it.
 Although this solution may sound like a long shot, it has managed to fix this issue for quite a lot of people.

 Open the Start Menu.